AndyObtiva/glimmer-dsl-swt/README.md

 Example:
 ```
-glimmer sample:run[hello_world]
+glimmer samples
 ```
-This runs the Glimmer "Hello, World!" sample.
+This brings up the [Glimmer Meta-Sample (The Sample of Samples)](samples/elaborate/meta_sample.rb)

-If you cloned this project locally, you may run `bin/glimmer` instead.
+If you cloned this project locally instead of installing the gem, run `bin/glimmer` instead.

 Example:
 ```
-bin/glimmer sample:run[hello_world]
+bin/glimmer samples
 ```

 ### Advanced Usage